 Keep in mind that Isaac stays in Gerar in obedience to God’s directions.
 He’s reminded that he’s an heir to the promise of Abraham and is only experiencing the blessings and the privileges of God’s presence because of his father’s obedience to God (Genesis 26:2-6).

 Throughout the Scriptures water is used many times as a metaphor for the Holy Spirit and His ministry.
 We see prophetic words and visions describing rivers, rain, outpouring, wells, and springs, all pointing to the work of the Spirit.
 Any honest assessment of the Scriptures will show an explosion of Apostolic and Prophetic power with the advent of Jesus Christ.

-“An apostolic anointing brings Biblical blueprints for spontaneous Kingdom expansion, while a prophetic anointing brings a plumb-line for keeping the work of Kingdom expansion true to Biblical blueprints.” – JSP
+“An apostolic anointing adheres to Biblical blueprints for spontaneous Kingdom expansion, while a prophetic anointing brings a plumb-line for keeping the work of Kingdom expansion in alignment with Biblical blueprints.” – JSP

 Taking the position of a cessationist viewpoint can only contribute to stopping up the wells of our fathers in the faith, using the soil of a hopelessly flawed theology that has never been verified by any thoroughly intelligent, unbiased study of the Scriptures, nor has ever been substantiated by any accurate record of history.”

 The Church’s responsibility in this regard is twofold:

 First, the Church must continue its current commitment to reopening the floodgates of Rivers of Living Water, following in the way of Christ and His apostles.
 I am of course referring to the continual outpourings and fillings of the Holy Spirit which the New Testament encourages the Church to do as a lifestyle.